Garcia (1974 album)

-Compliments, also known as Garcia, is the second solo album by the Grateful Dead's guitarist Jerry Garcia, released in June 1974.
+Garcia, also known as Compliments, is the second solo album by Grateful Dead guitarist and singer Jerry Garcia.
+It was released on the Round Records label in June 1974.
 It includes one newly written song by John Kahn and Robert Hunter but is otherwise composed of cover versions.
 The album peaked at number 49 on the Billboard albums chart.

-The album came to be called Compliments after its release, because early promotional copies had the word "compliments of" printed on the front, above the title Garcia.
-This has helped to distinguish it from Garcia's first solo LP, which was also called Garcia.
+Originally titled Garcia, the album came to be called Compliments because early promotional copies had the words "compliments of" printed on the front cover, above the title Garcia.
+This helped to distinguish it from Garcia's first solo LP, which was also called Garcia.
+The title Compliments was officially adopted when the album was re-released in 1990.
+Early pressings of the album came in a "textured" cover.

+Garcia was reissued in 2004 as part of the All Good Things box set, with ten bonus tracks comprising outtakes from the studio sessions.

-Compliments was reissued on 180-gram green vinyl, in a limited edition of 7,000 copies, as part of Record Store Day on April 18, 2015.
+It was released on 180-gram green vinyl, in a limited edition of 7,000 copies, as part of Record Store Day on April 18, 2015.

+Production

+Garcia was produced by Jerry Garcia's frequent non-Grateful Dead musical collaborator and bassist John Kahn, who suggested most of the songs that were included on the album.
+In an interview, Kahn said, "It was mainly stuff that he wouldn't ordinarily thought of, and I think that was part of the challenge for him to try something that was really new for him."
+In another interview, Garcia said, "Most of those songs I didn't know, either, so I went in there like a studio vocalist, with the lyrics – most of them I'd only heard one or two times.
+That was one of the few times when I didn't really go on a trip about the material.
+I let John do the material selecting, except for a few suggestions like "Russian Lullaby", which was one of mine."